 - Try to maintain the proper amount of moisture and a pH balance of approximately 7.

 - Last but not least, the smaller the pieces of food, the faster your worms will compost it.
 Cut the food up using a knife, food chopper, or food processor.

 #1 Leafy Green Vegetables

-Worms love lettuce, kale, Swiss chard, to name a few of these vegetables.
-Be sure to cut these scraps down into small pieces or even food process them.
+Worms love lettuce, kale, and Swiss chard, to name a few of these vegetables.
+Be sure to cut these scraps down into small pieces or even food-process them.
 Remember to thoroughly rinse off all hot spices, sauces, oils, dressings, and cheeses because they can harm your vermicomposting project.

 #2 Melons/Squash and Pumpkins

-Cantaloupe and honeydew are the top choices.
+Cantaloupe and honeydew are the top choices as compost worm food.
 However, due to the high water content in honeydew and likewise in watermelon, we suggest limited portions.
 Melon rinds are also yummy for your worms.

 Broccoli is great for your worms.
-Just cut it down to smaller pieces or food process it and your worms will be happy.
+Just cut it down into smaller pieces or food-process it and your worms will be happy.
 A note of caution: Along with bananas and their peels and cabbage family vegetables, broccoli smells bad for indoor composting.

 #5 SURPRISE: Pasta